Financial Calculators

 Example 2

-The amount of simple interest paid is:
+The total amount of simple interest paid is calculated as follows:

 $20,000 × 0.05 × 4 = $4,000